ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 UIN_VAL_ILLEGAL_REVERSE	|UIN First configured no.of digits should be different from the reverse of last configured no.of digits|	KER-IDV-207
 UIN_VAL_ILLEGAL_EQUAL_LIMIT|	UIN First configured no.of digits should be different from the last configured no.of digits	|KER-IDV-208

 #### 4.1.3 PRID Validator
-MOSIP system can validate PRID as per a defined PRID generation logic

 Upon receiving a request to validate the PRID the system validates the PRID against the defined policy